-In connection with the Business Combination, the Company incurred direct and incremental costs of $\mathfrak{D}.8$ million, consisting of legal, accounting, financial advisory and other professional fees, which are included in additional paid-in capital in the consolidated balance sheets as of June 30, 2020.
-The Company incurred additional financial advisory fees related to the Business Combination of \$2.3 million, which are included in accumulated deficit within the consolidated balance sheets as of June 30, 2020.
+In connection with the Business Combination, the Company incurred direct and incremental costs of \$2.8 million, consisting of legal, accounting, financial advisory and other professional fees, which are included in additional paid-in capital in the condensed combined and consolidated balance sheet as of December 31, 2019.
+The Company incurred additional financial advisory fees related to the Business Combination of \$2.3 million that have been included in general and administrative expense within the accompanying condensed combined and consolidated statement of operations for the three and nine months ended December 31, 2019.